-In a recent ransomware cyberattack on the Colonial Pipeline, hackers demanded a huge sum of money to relinquish control of the pipeline.
+In a ransomware cyberattack on the Colonial Pipeline, hackers demanded a huge sum of money to relinquish control of the pipeline.
 Without too much back-and-forth, Colonial Pipeline paid the ransom, and, afterward, the Federal Bureau of Investigation (FBI) was able to recover some of the money from a digital wallet.
-While that may have been good news for the company, this has some folks questioning the overall security of using a digital wallet.
+While that may have been good news for the company, some folks were left questioning the overall security of using a digital wallet.

 Sure, going cashless and card-free is great, but is it a safety risk?
 We're delving into how digital wallets work and everything else you need to know before using one.